gluster/glusterfs/mod_glusterfs/apache/1.3/src/README.txt

   Linux gdb runs into errors like:
   "Error while reading shared library symbols:
    Cannot find new threads: generic error"
+* when used with ib-verbs transport, ib_verbs initialization fails. reason for this is that apache runs as non-privileged user and the amount of memory that can be locked by default is not sufficient for ib-verbs. to fix this, as root run,

+  # ulimit -l unlimited

+  and then start apache.

 TODO
 ====